Ebib is a program with which you can manage BibTeX database files without having to edit the raw .bib

 month = "1~" # jan

-which will produce someting like "1 January", assuming your bibliography style has defined the abbreviation jan.
+.
 All this is possible with Ebib, simply by entering the exact text including quotes or braces around the strings, and marking the relevant field as raw.

 Managing keywords

-Ebib provides some options for handling keywords.
-By default, there is a keyword field in the list of additional fields.
+field in the list of additional fields.
 Editing this field is a bit different from other fields, however.
 Instead of just entering a string and hitting ENTER to store it and return to the entry buffer, you should enter a single keyword and hit enter.
 The keyword will then be added to the keywords already present and you are asked to enter the next keyword.
 If you've added all keywords you want, you just hit ENTER to finish.

 The advantage of doing it this way is that you can reuse keywords: once you've added a keyword to one entry, Ebib remembers it.
 The next time you want to use the same keyword for a different entry, you just need to type the first (few) letters, hit TAB and the keyword will be completed.
 That makes it easier to ensure you use the exact same keywords in different entries.

 Note that Ebib's keyword functionality is not used to check the contents of keyword fields.
 It is simply a way to make it easier to stick to specific keywords, which should make it easier to categorise and search your entries.
-It is still possible to edit the keyword field directly.
-To do so, use a prefix argument: C-u e (or any other prefix argument) on the keyword field will allow you to edit the entire contents in the normal way.
-Use this method if you want to remove single keywords.
-(Blanking the entire keyword field is quicker with x or d.)
+It is still possible to edit the keyword

-Remembering keywords is practical, but it is even more useful if remembered keywords can be saved, so that they are available the next time you start Ebib.
-There are two ways of doing this: first, there is an option ebib-keywords-list that you can use to store keywords.
+that you can use to store keywords.
 (See Keywords List.)
 Keywords stored in this option will be available for TAB completion to all databases in Ebib.
 New keywords, however, will not automatically be stored.
-If you find you need a keyword not on the list and want to make it permanent, you'll have to add it to ebib-keywords-list yourself.
+If you find you need a keyword not on the list and want to make it permanent, you'll have to add it to ebib-keywords-list

-The other way of making keywords permanent is by storing them in a file.
-Ebib offers two ways of doing this (which are mutually exclusive, so you have to choose one).
-You can either configure a single keyword file, with keywords that are available to all databases, or you can configure per-directory keyword files, with keywords that are available for all .bib files in the same directory.
+files in the same directory.
 You can set up keyword files by configuring the option Keywords File.
 You can either set it to use a single keyword file, in which case you need to specify a file with its full path, or you can use per-directory keyword files, in which case you must provide a filename without a path.
 That is, if you use per-directory keyword files, the files have the same name in each directory.
-The default name is ebib-keywords.txt, but you can change that if you like, of course.
+The default name is ebib-keywords.txt

 Keyword files have a very simple format: they are text files with one keyword per line.
 So you can easily create or edit keyword files by hand, or have them autogenerated by some other programme.
 Keep in mind, though, that Ebib does not check for changes to keyword files.
-If you have a single keyword file, it is loaded when Ebib starts up; per-directory keyword files are loaded when the first .bib file in that directory is opened.
-If you open a second .bib file from the same directory, Ebib won't reload the keywords file.
+If you have a single keyword file, it is loaded when Ebib starts up; per-directory keyword files are loaded when the first .bib

 When you close a database, Ebib checks if you have added new keywords to it and asks you if you want to save them.
-You can tell Ebib to save new keywords automatically by setting the option Keywords File Save On Exit to always.
-Note that this doesn't save the keywords when you enter them, only when you close the database or quit Ebib.
-You can also set this option to never, which means Ebib will discard new keywords when the database is closed.
-Note that there are also two menu options for saving keywords.
+You can tell Ebib to save new keywords automatically by setting the option Keywords File Save On Exit to always

 The option Keywords Use Only File controls whether Ebib uses only the keyword file, or both the keyword file and the configured keyword list.
 This option is only useful when you have configured a keyword file.
 In that case, setting this option to use both the keyword list and the keyword file tells Ebib to offer keywords from both sources when you edit the keyword field.
 Otherwise, only the keyword file is used.